kwang927/Information-Regularization/prompt/README.md

     4. Ensure your query matches the length of the new book description.
 Write *only* the query.
     Do steps 1-4 above incrementally

-### wtb Query regularization on Instruction regularization prompt
+### WhatsThatBook Query regularization on Instruction regularization prompt
     Given a query, summarize it down to a shorter query with at most 50 words.
     Query: {query}

-### wtb Document regularization 40% prompt
+### WhatsThatBook Document regularization 40% prompt
     Here is a redacted book description: "{redacted_description}"

     Here is an example tip-of-tongue query based on an example book description: "{Example_query}".